Glycyrrhiza glabra , Family: Fabaceae

 Suppress your immune system

 Treat tetanus and globefish toxins

-Aid in treating skin issues (when applied topically)
+Aid in treating skin issues when put on the skin

 Side effects, toxicity, and interactions

 Licorice can cause serious side effects if you take too much of it or use it for too